Heart Disease Affects Children and Teens, Too

 - Chest pain

-Heart problems in teens and adolescents
+Heart problems in teens

 Signs of heart disease in teens are similar to those in younger kids.
 Usually, teens who are active in sports will have already undergone a physical exam with their pediatrician that included questions to try and help capture potential heart problems early.
 However, if your teen athlete complains of chest pain or any other heart symptoms during activity, consider scheduling a screening and evaluation by a pediatric cardiologist.

 Signs of heart problems you may have missed